alisson-co/indicator-menu/README.md

 Interactive menu, where clicking on the desired icon changes the menu style.
 This project integrates HTML, CSS and Js technologies.

 Code from YouTube video.

-link for the tutorial: https://www.youtube.com/watch?v=ArTVfdHOB-M&t=755s&ab_channel=OnlineTutorials
+Link for the tutorial: https://www.youtube.com/watch?v=ArTVfdHOB-M&t=755s&ab_channel=OnlineTutorials